EnterpriseDB/tpa/docs/src/pem.md

 # Configuring Postgres Enterprise Manager (PEM)

-TPAexec will install and configure PEM when `tpaexec configure` command is run with `--enable-pem` command line option.
+TPA will install and configure PEM when `tpaexec configure` command is run with `--enable-pem` command line option.

 The default behavior with `--enable-pem` is to enable `pem-agent` role for all